 The smaller the platform a game is designed for, the less power-hungry it needs to be.
-For the Game Boy, games were designed in 8-bit format but by the release of the Game Boy Advance we were seeing games in 32-bit.
-Still, the size of these games were megabytes in size, reaching 100mb at most in the GBA's later life.
+For the Game Boy, games were designed in 8-bit format but by the release of the Game Boy Advance, we were seeing games in 32-bit.
+Still, the size of these games was megabytes in size, reaching 100 Mb at most in the GBA's later life.
 Compare that to current generation consoles where games like Red Dead Redemption 2 are over 100 gigabytes and that's a huge size difference.
 Why am I telling you this?
 Well, the average mp3 track is about 2 - 8 megabytes and, for a game like Zelda: Link's Awakening or Pokémon Yellow, with hours of play-time and a dozen music tracks, that would leave no space for the game's data on the cartridge.
-This is why we have bit-music, where instruments are synthesized in retro-sounding formats (and don't often sound like the original instrument).
+This is why we have bit-music, where musical instruments are synthesized into retro-sounding formats (and don't often sound like the original instrument).

-ZELDA: LINK'S AWAKENING, ORACLE OF AGES/SEASONS, A LINK TO THE PAST, MINISH CAP
+ZELDA: LINK'S AWAKENING, ZELDA: ORACLE OF AGES/SEASONS, ZELDA: A LINK TO THE PAST, ZELDA: MINISH CAP

 I remember playing a lot of Oracle of Ages and Seasons on Game Boy Colour, two games released at the same time that allowed you to carry over your save from one to the other.
 I found Seasons to be a lot more fun than Ages.
 Having said that though, Seasons had the most annoying bit in it where you had to follow someone without being seen.
 Its saving grace was the music used, called 'Hide And Seek'; it was so jolly and mischievous that you couldn't help feeling happy while being annoyed at being spotted and having to start the section all over again.